 In addition, in 2014, he collaborated with Vatican Shadow on Hospital Productions, releasing Games Have Rules, a beautiful full length ambient affair.
 Feeling the need for a platform to explore developing new artists and an outlet for solo material, he then decided to relaunch the 9 years dormant, Infrastructure New York, in 2015 — releasing a string of beautifully crafted 12“s and albums, developing a camp of new exclusive artists; Campbell Irvine, Post Scriptum, Mariano DC and Function/Inland, as well as involving techno classics such as Steve Bicknell and Altern8’s Mark Archer (Trackman).
 Going on to release the quadruple pack vinyl/CD label compilation; Infrastructure — Facticity, in 2016.

-In 2017, Function established a new residency, being the only international resident at Bassiani, in Tbilisi, Georgia.
-He also celebrated nearly 25 years as a recording artist, releasing a retrospective compilation for the newly formed Ostgut Ton off-shoot; A-Ton.
+In 2017, Function established a new residency, being the only international resident at Bassiani at the time, in Tbilisi, Georgia.
+He also celebrated nearly 25 years as a recording artist, releasing a retrospective compilation for the newly formed Ostgut Ton off-shoot; A‑Ton.

 Alongside an already eventful year, Function engaged in a new project which would form the techno supergroup LSD in collaboration with Luke Slater and Steve Bicknell that they would described as “lysergic machine music”.
 The trio debuted on Ostgut Ton with a 3 track EP titled “Process”, too much acclaim, in conjunction with mesmerising performances at both ADE and Berghain which led to them playing headline shows ever since.
-A lot more music by LSD is soon surfacing as well.
+In 2019 and 2020 they followed up with “Second Process” and “Third Process” which were both self released titles.